AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-webex-2.md

 ---
 # Create an Event with Webex {#create-an-event-with-webex}

+After you create a webinar in Webex, you'll need to sync your event with Marketo Engage.

 >[!PREREQUISITES]
 >
 >* [Add Webex as a LaunchPoint Service](/help/marketo/product-docs/administration/additional-integrations/add-webex-as-a-launchpoint-service.md)
 >* [Create a New Event Program](/help/marketo/product-docs/demand-generation/events/understanding-events/create-a-new-event-program.md)
 >* Set the appropriate [flow actions](/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/add-a-flow-step-to-a-smart-campaign.md) to track engagement

-## Schedule a Webinar {#schedule-a-webinar}
+## Schedule Your Webinar {#schedule-your-webinar}

-First, create a webinar in [Webex](https://www.webex.com/){target="_blank"}.
-Marketo Engage only uses specific settings and fields for your integration, which we'll go through shortly.
-For additional information, please see the [Webex Webinars Help Documentation](https://help.webex.com/en-us/landing/ld-7srxjs-WebexWebinars/Webex-Webinars){target="_blank"}.

-   >[!NOTE]
-   >
-   >You choose your preferred settings in Webex, but only the following information is viewable in Marketo Engage: Webinar name, start/end date & time, time zone, and description.
+You schedule your event and choose your preferred settings in [Webex](https://www.webex.com/){target="_blank"}.
+Only the following information is viewable in Marketo: webinar name, start/end date & time, time zone, and description.
+Additional information about Webex Webinars [can be found here](https://help.webex.com/en-us/landing/ld-7srxjs-WebexWebinars/Webex-Webinars){target="_blank"}.

 ### Basic Information {#basic-information}